-Provenance: This is a Guest Editorial commissioned by Section Editor Zhen-Yu Lin, MD (Cancer center, Union hospital, Huazhong University of Science and Technology, Wuhan, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Zhen-Yu Lin, MD (Cancer center, Union hospital, Huazhong University of Science and Technology, Wuhan, China).

 Conflicts of Interest: J Chao has received research support from Merck & Co.
 SJ Klempner has received honoraria from Foundation Medicine, Inc. J Lee has no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 Disclaimer: The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 Open Access Statement: This is an Open Access article distributed in accordance with the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0), which permits the non-commercial replication and distribution of the article with the strict proviso that no changes or edits are made and the original work is properly cited (including links to both the formal publication through the relevant DOI and the license).
 See: https://creativecommons.org/licenses/by-nc-nd/4.0/.